circulosmeos/gztool/README.md

 Nonetheless Mark Adler, the author of [zlib](https://github.com/madler/zlib), provided years ago a cryptic file named [zran.c](https://github.com/madler/zlib/blob/master/examples/zran.c) that creates an "index" of "windows" filled with 32 kiB of uncompressed data at different positions along the un/compressed file, which can be used to initialize the zlib library and make it behave as if compressed data begin there.

 `gztool` builds upon zran.c to provide a useful command line tool.
-Also, some optimizations has been made:
+Also, some optimizations and brand new behaviours have been added:

 * `gztool` can store line numbering information in the index using `-[xX]` (use only if source data is text!), and retrieve data from a specific line number using `-L`.
 * **`gztool` can *Supervise* an still-growing gzip file** (for example, a log created by rsyslog directly in gzip format) and generate the index on-the-fly, thus reducing in the practice to zero the time of index creation.
 See `-S`.